-How much will it cost to make a cheesecake for Shavuot 2018?
+How much does it cost to make a cheesecake for Shavuot?

 We're all about sharing practical with olim and our readers are hungry for consumer information and money saving tips.
 As part of our annual random price-checks, we decided to investigate the cost of baking a cheesecake for Shavuot.
 Is it worth it or should we just buy ready-baked?
 We based our investigation on our delicious classic cheesecake recipe which includes the following ingredients: white cheese, sugar, eggs, cornflour, lemons, biscuits, butter and sour cream.